-Taylor Swift's hits-and-run Swansea set
+Taylor Swift's hits-and-run set in Swansea

 Biggest Weekend: Taylor Swift plays the hits then runs in Swansea

-Taylor Swift stayed true to her name, playing a brief, but well-received, set at the BBC's Biggest Weekend.
+Taylor Swift stayed true to her name, playing a brief, but flawless, set at the BBC's Biggest Weekend in Swansea.

 Effectively a stripped-back supercut of her current world tour, the six-song performance largely focused on the star's 2017 album Reputation.